Buying Your First Car: A Guide for Teens (and Everyone Else!)

 Don’t get stuck paying the sticker price!
-Unlike most things you’ll buy, the price of a car can usually be changed to some degree at the discretion of the seller.
-Used car prices are typically more flexible, as they will not be as closely linked to the manufacturer’s production costs.
-When negotiating the price, it’s especially important to have a parent or other adult around; even if you take the lead in the bargaining process, the presence of an adult will force the salesperson to take you more seriously.
+Unlike most things you’ll buy, the price is negotiable.
+Used car prices are typically more flexible, as they will not be linked to the manufacturer’s production costs.
+When negotiating the price, it’s especially important to have a parent or other adult around, even if you take the lead in the bargaining.

 When discussing the price of a car with the seller, whether the car is new or used, remember these dos and don’ts:

-- Don’t mistake the salesperson for someone with your best interests at heart, no matter how convincing he or she is.
-You know you better than a stranger ever could.
+Don’t mistake the salesperson for someone with your best interests at heart, no matter how convincing he or she is.
 Don’t let yourself be talked into any features you don’t need or want.

 If you’re buying a car from a dealer, they will most likely try to get you to agree to add-ons like an extended warranty or paint protection.
 In general, unless it involves actual mechanical improvements to the car, add-ons like these are designed to boost the company's profits.
 When negotiating, try to avoid paying extra for such features; if you do want them, you may be able to convince the dealer to throw them in for free during the negotiation process.

-Before you sign, take one last moment of reflection.
-Remember that, once you’ve agreed to buy the car, it’s yours.
-There’s no “Three-Day Buyer Remorse Period.”
+Once you’ve agreed to buy the car, it’s yours.
 You can’t take a car back because you find a better one a few days later.
 And most used cars are typically sold as-is, so if a problem arises, it will be too late to do anything about it once the sale is final.
 That’s why it’s so important to do your research to find the best type of vehicle for the best value.